 Setting the Stage for Mobile Domination

-Mobile is dominating enterprise IT transformation.
+Mobile is going to dominate enterprise IT transformation over the next decade.
 Our society, both professionally and (especially) personally, is driven by the proliferation of mobile devices.
 Mobile devices dominate the workplace because they are portable, convenient, increase productivity and are supported by a seemingly limitless supply of apps to enhance business functions.
 As a result, smart phones and tablets are now the norm rather than the exception.

 The rapidly growing mobile trend in the enterprise market has most enterprise IT asset managers focused on how to integrate enterprise applications on mobile platforms to meet the demands of a seamless user experience so productivity is not affected.
 While the need for smart and secure apps is important, it is just as important to plan for responsible mobile asset disposition.

 The Importance of Managing Mobile Devices at Disposal